devopswithyash/aws-solutions-architect-associate-notes/Week 1/Introduction to Cloud Computing.md

 | **Cons**          | Less control, shared resources             | Higher cost, limited scalability               | Complex management                             | Complex integration, management challenges      |

 ---
+🏘️ Real-World Analogies & Use Cases
+Understanding cloud deployment models is easier with real-world parallels:

+Public Cloud is like renting an apartment in a high-rise — you share the building (infrastructure) with others, but your unit (environment) is yours.
+Ideal for startups and agile teams who need to scale fast without high upfront costs.

+Private Cloud is like owning your own house — full control, maximum privacy, and tailored to your needs, but more expensive to build and maintain.
+Often used by financial institutions or government agencies needing strict compliance.

+Hybrid Cloud is like having both an office and a home workspace — you can switch based on convenience, security, or performance.
+Common in enterprises that want to keep critical workloads on-prem while offloading others to the cloud.

+Multi-Cloud is like using multiple airlines to reach your destination based on cost, performance, or routes — you gain flexibility and avoid being stuck with one provider.
+This is popular among large enterprises managing risk and vendor dependencies.
 ---

 ## 🚀 Benefits of Cloud Computing